railsharipov/ft_rsa/README.md

 During DES crypt operations on a file, whole file is read into memory, which implies system memory limitations for large files.

-Although standard recommend that number of trials in Miller-Rabin prime check should change depending on number size, this implemetation uses fixed number of trials, specifically 20 (defined by ```RM_TRIALS```).
+Although standard recommends that number of trials in Miller-Rabin prime check should change depending on number size, this implemetation uses fixed number of trials, specifically 20 (defined by ```RM_TRIALS```).
 This results in lower performance when prime checks are performed on 4096 bit or larger numbers.